Ayyappan006/Ayyappan006/README.md

 # Hello, I am J V Ayyappan 👋

 ### About Me 🎓
-Hey there!
-I am J V Ayyappan, a Master of Technology graduate in Computer Science and Engineering.
-As a self-motivated and adaptable individual, I am eager to seek a job opportunity where I can gain practical experience in a software company.
-I am enthusiastic about contributing innovative ideas and working on impactful projects that drive results and foster growth.
+Hello, I'm J. V. Ayyappan, a computer science and engineering master of technology integrated degree holder.
+Being a focused and flexible person, I'm excited to look for a position in a software development company in which I can gain practical experience.
+I really enjoy coming up with innovative concepts and working on important projects that encourage growth and deliver results.

 ### Skills ✍🏻
 - **Programming Languages** : Java